Low-Waste Living at The Decca

 There are a variety of measures we take behind the scenes, that you may or may not be aware of.
 We are always working to increase our efficiency, minimise waste, and streamline our practices so we are better stewards of the Earth and this beautiful island.

 Some of the additional measures we take include: using energy-efficient lightbulbs, using washable antimicrobial cleaning cloths rather than single-use wipes, using a silpat instead of foil or parchment paper to line baking trays, using refillable cleaning products, writing with pens that are refillable instead of single-use plastic pens, buying linens made from sustainable (non-plastic, and non-microfibre-shedding) fibres such as cotton, bamboo, and hemp.
-The previous owners left us mostly poly-blend linens (probably because they’re less prone to wrinkle), so we’re evaluating our use of what’s here and plan to consider a system overhaul in the offseason.
-In the meantime, we’re making sure that anything we purchase new is sustainably grown/ harvested, fair trade, and organic, when available.
+The previous owners left us mostly poly-blend linens (probably because they’re less prone to wrinkle) which were a bit worn anyway, so for the 2022 season, we have gotten almost all new sheets in lovely, sustainable fabrics that won’t shed microplastics into the water supply.

 Personally, some of the modifications we’ve made to our lifestyle include: only using safety razors (so you only throw away the small razor blades, not the handle, and not a big plastic cartridge), using tooth powder rather than toothpaste (which comes in low-waste refill packages, rather than a wasteful, non-recyclable tube) and biodegradable floss that comes in reusable glass jars, use bamboo toothbrush heads for our electric toothbrushes, etc..
 It’s been a labour of love to find products that suit our needs and our good for the planet, but we believe it’s worth it.